 There’s nothing inherently wrong with such goals, because they’re still something one can strive for.

-But what happens after you finally fit into your favorite pair jeans again?
+But what happens after you finally fit into your favorite pair of jeans again?
 What’s the next step after consecutively joining three group fitness classes a week instead of just the one?
 Is it possible for people to not just reach their fitness goals, but go beyond them?

 Definitely yes.
 Unfortunately, some people find they can’t even accomplish what they set out to do.
 Others find themselves going back to old habits pretty quickly after reaching their goal.